Alicante Bouschet: Crosses

-"Roger's Red" — Prized for its scarlet-crimson fall leaf color, this naturally occurring hybrid of Vitus californica and Vitus vinifera, "Alicante Bouschet" was discovered in Sonoma County, California, in 1983 by Roger Raiche.
+"Roger's Red" — Prized for its scarlet-crimson fall leaf color, this naturally occurring hybrid of Vitis californica and Vitis vinifera, "Alicante Bouschet" was discovered in Sonoma County, California, in 1983 by Roger Raiche.
 It is widely propagated and sold in nurseries.
 Genetic testing at the University of California, Davis, confirmed its hybrid status, not a natural variant of the native California grape.